 Cell 1 is still earliest.
-Let's say the event we just handled didn't do anything to cell 1 that forces initialization . . .
+For the sake of illustration, let's say the event we just handled didn't do anything to cell 1 that forces initialization . . .

 ... so cell 1's trajectory isn't affected.
-There are no events between its current time $t_and tn$, so $t_can be moved right up to tn$, as shown here.
+There are no events between its current time t and tn, so t can be moved right up to tn, as shown here.
 Technically speaking this is an "interpolation" even though no real calculations are involved.